dangdennis/finny/finny-app/README.md

 [Internationalizing Flutter
 apps](https://flutter.dev/docs/development/accessibility-and-localization/internationalization)

-## Building for iOS
+## Release for iOS

 To build this Flutter project for iOS:

 1. Ensure you have Xcode, Flutter SDK, and CocoaPods installed.
-2. Run `flutter pub get` to update dependencies.
-3. Execute `flutter build ios` to compile the project for iOS.
+2. Execute `flutter build ios --release` to compile the project for iOS.
-4. Use `flutter run` to launch the app on an iOS simulator or connected device.
+3. In Xcode, Archive and distribute the app.